ccrosby1/cst-391/milestones/images/screenshots.md

 # Project Visuals & UML Diagrams

-This page contains all visual documentation and diagrams related to Milestone 5.
+This page contains all visual documentation and diagrams related to the milestone project.

 ---

 ## Sitemap